SmileiPIC/tutorials/advanced_vtk.rst

 data it is recommendable to work in this server-client mode.

-**Warning** from now on, the given instructions contain completely arbitrary choices, the colors of representations.
+**Warning** from now on, the given instructions contain completely arbitrary choices, e.g. the colors of representations.
 Feel free to make different choices based on you personal tastes and what you want to highlight in your image/animation.
 The figure at the end of the tutorial represents only the result of the mentioned choices.